praveenoruganti/praveenoruganti-reactjs/7_Hooks/ReadMe.md

 import React,{useState} from 'react'

 export default function SampleCountHook() {
-    // Declare a new state variable, which we'll call "count" const [count, setCount] = useState(0);
+    // Declare a new state variable, which we'll call as count const [count, setCount] = useState(0);
     return (
         <div>